Rays strike first in ALCS with a Game 1 win over the Astros

 Otherwise, in the buildings around the ballpark, there were no signs of allegiance.
 Some camped on their balconies and sipped beer.
 One porch still had a Padres sign taped to the glass.
 When Houston second baseman José Altuve went deep in the first, lifting a solo shot to left, noise seeped from the Astros' dugout and a handful of bass-heavy speakers.

 The fake cheers were faint, even frail, meant to mimic a section of fans in enemy territory.
-The Rays were the “home team” about 2,500 miles from Tropicana Field.
-It only lent them the privilege of hitting second.
+The Rays were the "home team" about 2,500 miles from Tropicana Field.
+It only lent them the privilege of hitting second, and they only did so eight times.

+"I feel like we have it," Manager Kevin Cash said when asked if his team has a specific nose for winning.
+"I think the guys in our clubhouse feel that we have it, that knack. . . .
+The one thing that you learn with our club, over 60 or 162, is that we're in a lot of tight ballgames."

-Valdez made that uncomfortable for most of six innings.
-This Astros’ rotation is a shell of its usual self.
+Valdez was sharp for most of six innings.
+This Astros' rotation is a shell of its usual self.
 Never mind that Gerrit Cole left for the New York Yankees last winter.
 Justin Verlander had Tommy John surgery in September and could miss all of next season.
 Zack Greinke has dealt with nagging arm pain.
-So Valdez, 26, a lefty full of curveballs, is Houston’s de facto ace.
+So Valdez, 26, a lefty full of curveballs, is Houston's de facto ace.
 And he came out pitching like one.

-One time through the order, Valdez yielded a hit and struck out four.
+The first time through the order, Valdez yielded a hit and struck out four.
 He needed 37 pitches to record nine outs.
-But the offense, the engine that revved the Astros past the Minnesota Twins and Oakland Athletics, couldn’t make that a springboard.
+But the offense, the engine that revved the Astros past the Minnesota Twins and Oakland Athletics, couldn't make that a springboard.

-After Altuve’s first-inning blast, the Astros put seven more runners on against Rays starter Blake Snell.
-They filled the fourth with liners that could have ripped the game open, had they flown a handful of feet to the right.
+After Altuve's first-inning blast, the Astros put seven more runners on against Snell.
+They filled the fourth with liners that could have ripped the game open had they flown a handful of feet to the right.
 Yet Snell left the bases loaded with his 85th pitch.
 He flirted with disaster and ducked it.
 Then, in the bottom of the inning, Arozarena knotted the score with his fourth playoff homer.
 Then Zunino nudged the Rays ahead for good.

-Trouble stirred when Valdez started the fifth by walking Willy Adames.
-He got the next two hitters, making the plays himself, but couldn’t beat Zunino with a first-pitch sinker.
+"You got to piece it together," Cash said of the fifth-inning rally that started when Valdez issued a leadoff walk to Willy Adames.
+Valdez got the next two hitters, making the plays himself, but couldn't beat Zunino with a first-pitch sinker.
 The sturdy catcher had homered in the ALDS.
-He tends to be a boom-or-bust type of hitter.
+He tends to be a boom or bust type of hitter.
 Now, though, his single had the Rays banging the padding of their dugout.
 They yelled.
 Zunino clapped once, twice, a third time real hard, before bumping elbows with first base coach Ozzie Timmons.

-From there, Rays Manager Kevin Cash rolled John Curtiss, Ryan Thompson, Aaron Loup and Diego Castillo out of his bullpen.
-Castillo induced a double play that squeezed them out of a bases-loaded jam in the eighth.
-And in Zunino’s first plate appearance after his tiebreaking hit, Cash asked him to bunt.
+From there, Cash rolled John Curtiss, Ryan Thompson, Aaron Loup and Diego Castillo out of his bullpen.
+Castillo induced a double play that squeezed the Rays out of a bases-loaded jam in the eighth, then stranded a runner on second in the ninth.
+And in Zunino's first plate appearance after his tiebreaking hit, Cash asked him to bunt.